-In this blog post, we’re going to connect the build of the Eclipse Jetty open source project to Gradle Enterprise.
+In this blog post, we’re going to connect the build of the Eclipse Jetty open source project to Develocity.
 We will demonstrate how Test Distribution and Build Caching – with very little effort – reduce the total build time from over 50 minutes to about 15 minutes for a typical code change.
 We will also discuss potential options for reducing build time even further by optimizing the build for Test Distribution.

 The Jetty project contains 145 modules that contain about 450 000 non-comment lines of Java code.
-After cloning the project, adding the Gradle Enterprise Maven extension, and configuring it, we are ready to run our first build.
+After cloning the project, adding the Develocity Maven extension, and configuring it, we are ready to run our first build.
 As indicated by the Build Scan, the build takes 51m 35s.
 In the following, we’ll use this build as a baseline and refer to it as (O).
 The summary screenshot below shows the total execution time along with the slowest goals – all of them test goals.

 The timeline in the Build Scan shows that 92% of the total build time (47m 35s) is spent executing tests.
 For most software projects it is typical for test execution time to dominate overall build time, especially when there are slow integration tests involved.
 As a result, it has long been an objective of build engineers and developers to speed up test execution.